tewhatuora/api-standards/docs/api-development/06-ConsumptionPatterns.md

 :::info
-The patterns documented on this page reflect a small number of patterns implemented by Te Whatu Ora.
+The patterns documented on this page reflect a small number of patterns implemented by Health NZ.
 The expectation is that this page will grow as more standards contributors get involved.
 :::

 ## Direct